Security & Privacy

 4. Next, choose the option to “Download macOS Installer.”
 (Or, if you’ve recently downloaded one, choose “Use existing macOS Installer” instead.)
 A new window will appear listing available macOS versions.
 Click on the most recent non-beta version, which should appear near the bottom of the list.

 5. The macOS version you selected will begin to download.
-When the download finishes, you should have an “Install macOS Sonoma” app (or whichever OS you chose in the previous step) in your Applications folder.
+When the download finishes, you should have an “Install macOS Sequoia” app (or whichever OS you chose in the previous step) in your Applications folder.
+(Note: If you run into trouble on this step, you may need to download the appropriate InstallAssistant.pkg and install it to Applications via an alternative method.)

 6. Next, click on the “Flash Installer” button.
-You’ll then be prompted to choose the “Install macOS Sonoma” app that you downloaded in the previous step.
-(If you have multiple options, choose the most recent version of Sonoma in the list.)
+You’ll then be prompted to choose the “Install macOS Sequoia” app that you downloaded in the previous step.
+(If you have multiple options, choose the most recent version of Sequoia in the list.)

 7. You’ll then be prompted to choose your USB flash drive or external hard drive; this drive should be at least 20 GB, for example a 32 GB thumb drive.
 (If you have multiple options to choose from, select carefully; the next step will completely erase the drive.)
 You may wish to write down the disk details; you’ll need to choose the same disk again later.